Chemotherapy for Mesothelioma

 Adjuvant chemotherapy is given after surgery.
 The goal is to target any cancer cells that surgery may have left behind.

 Adjuvant chemotherapy is sometimes referred to as induction chemotherapy.
-Technically, this is not correct; induction chemotherapy actually refers to chemotherapy that’s given before radiation therapy, while adjuvant chemotherapy refers to chemotherapy that’s given before surgery.
+Technically, this is incorrect; induction chemotherapy actually refers to chemotherapy that’s given before radiation therapy, while adjuvant chemotherapy refers to chemotherapy that’s given before surgery.
 However, even some cancer researchers use the term “induction chemotherapy” to refer to chemotherapy given before surgery, so you may encounter this term in discussions of your medical care.

 True adjuvant chemotherapy is given within three months after surgery.
 However, some oncologists recommend waiting to give chemotherapy after surgery until there is recurrence of the cancer.
 This is because there’s only one chemotherapy regimen that’s proven to be effective, and if it’s used as adjuvant chemotherapy, then there will be few additional therapeutic options left when the disease recurs.
 In addition, the surgical procedures used for mesothelioma are very invasive, and patients may not be healthy enough to receive chemotherapy soon after such a procedure.